Smoked Pork Shoulder Fork Tender Every Time

 Let’s Do This!

-So, let’s say I am wanting to fall face first into a plate of pulled pork at 4pm on Saturday, this is what I am going to do:
+So, let’s say I am wanting to fall face first into a plate of pulled pork at 4 pm on Saturday, this is what I am going to do:

 The meat will drain some excess brine.
-I will pat it relatively dry, apply a liberal amount of mustard all over, and apply a rub and wrap it up overnight.
+I will pat it relatively dry, apply a liberal amount of mustard all over, and apply the dry rub and wrap it up overnight.

-I will also place my wood into some water overnight.
+I will also place my wood chips into some water overnight.
 We smoke with Hickory.
 You can buy all sorts of wood for smoking from Lowes, Home Depot, or Amazon if you don’t want to get out.
 Since I put my wood directly on charcoal, I soak it overnight.